-So let’s say that you are general counsel of a company suing a larger competitor for Monopolization and Attempted Monopolization under Sherman Act, Section 2 based upon that competitor’s exclusive-dealing agreements.
+So let’s say that you are general counsel of a company suing a larger competitor for Monopolization and Attempted Monopolization under Sherman Act, Section 2 based upon that monopolist competitor’s tying arrangements, exclusive dealing agreements, and their refusal to deal with you.
 You have a great case; that much was made clear in your summary judgment briefing and the attached economist reports.

 But you turn on your computer, hear the “You’ve Got Mail,” voice, and see a short email from your antitrust attorney.
 Attached is the trial-court opinion granting summary judgment against you.
 Oh no!
 Then the phone rings, you answer, and your lawyer methodically explains exactly how the judge got it wrong.

 You are heart-broken.
 You really thought you’d get through this stage, and were already thinking about the trial.
 You are going to appeal.
 That is an easy decision.
 There is so much at stake, and it really does look like the trial court made some mistakes.

 Here are three reasons why you should hire an appellate attorney, or at least add one to the team: